 Include all medications the person takes, including vitamins and other supplements.

 Provide information about when, how much and why the medication is taken.
-Make sure the doctor knows:
+Make sure the doctor knows if the person:

-- If the medication is not working for them.
+- or, if the medication is not working for them.

 3. Talk to the person you support about asking the doctor what preventive tests may be needed.

 Preventive tests look for health problems before a person has symptoms.
 The earlier health problems are found, the easier they are to treat.